sebbekarlsson/issueline/README.md

     $ python setup.py install

 > On some operating systems / platforms, you might have to use `sudo`.
+> You can also install it using pip:

+    $ pip install issueline